THU-KEG/MRCEval/README.md

 # MRCEval Benchmark

-This is the codebase for MRCEval: A Comprehensive, Challenging and Accessible Machine Reading Comprehension Benchmark.

-## About MRCEval
 MRCEval is a comprehensive benchmark for machine reading comprehension (MRC) designed to assess the reading comprehension (RC) capabilities of LLMs, covering 13 sub-tasks with a total of 2.1K high-quality multi-choice questions.

 ## Quick Start